HamdiMokni/TaskMatrix/README.md

 - Add tasks to any quadrant
 - Drag and drop tasks between quadrants
 - Delete tasks with the × button
-- Tasks persist locally using your browser's storage
+- Tasks persist on disk using the included Node.js server
 - Clear all tasks via the **Clear All** button
 - Print-friendly view via the **Print** button
 - Responsive design that works on desktop and mobile

-No build step or server is required; everything runs in the browser.
+Run `node server.js` and visit `http://localhost:3000` to use the app.